Last updated: April 19, 2026 – now includes 2026 NPPE exam dates and study plans.

 This last section is only understood once you look closely at the syllabus and realize that the exam developers have cast the net very wide.

-Luckily, practicing sample NPPE questions solves two problems for you:
+Luckily, practising sample NPPE questions solves two problems for you:

-- you're able to quickly identify gaps in your knowledge; and
+- You can quickly identify gaps in your knowledge.

-It is well understood that the NPPE questions and long and tricky.
-If you're self-studying, you need to find a friend to develop the questions you fo.
-If you develop them on your own, you will know the correct answer, and it will defeat your purpose.
+It is well understood that the NPPE questions are often long and tricky.
+If you are self‑studying, ask a friend to help you develop practice questions.
+If you write all the questions yourself, you will already know the correct answers, which reduces the learning benefit.

-You'll also want practice questions that cover the entire syllabus.
-To do this, take the syllabus, go line by line and have your friend develop questions for each line.
-Although there are 6 syllabus topics and 40 sub-topics, those sub-topics have their own topics (about 250 in total).
+You will also want practice questions that cover the entire syllabus.
+To do this yourself, take the syllabus, go line by line, and have your friend develop questions for each line.
+Although there are 6 syllabus topics and 40 subtopics, each subtopic has its own items (about 250 in total).

-Let's take a look at a question from our NPPE Course course.
+Let's take a look at a question from our NPPE Fast Track course.

 Question.
 Kenny, P.Eng., is an electrical designer and is disgruntled with his working situation.
 He asks his other professional colleagues, and they have similar feelings towards management.
 Kenny and others believe that management has not treated them fairly concerning pay scales, working hours, and benefits compared to similar industry companies.
 One of Kenny’s colleagues suggests that they start a union.
 Kenny knows that starting a union: